Top Ten answers to frequent questions we receive:

 How often do you stock fresh vintage patches?

 We get fresh vintage patches nearly every day.
 We post these fresh finds every week.
+We also search our patch vault and post these redisovered finds on Instagram.

 So, who runs Megadeluxe?